umd-lib/mdsoar/dspace/docs/MdsoarCustomizations.md

 * `usage-statistics.logBots` - Disable logging of spiders/bots in Solr
   statistics.

-* `usage-statistics.authorization.admin.usage` - Do not show "Statistics" menu
-  entry in the navbar for non-admins users.

 * Modified `webui.browse.index.<n>` entries, adding the ability to browse by "Type".